StrickTechnologies/Strick.PlusCon/docs/cursor.md

 #### MoveVertical
-Moves the cursor position vertically (up -- toward the top, or down -- toward the bottom) within the <see cref="Console"/> buffer by the number of rows indicated by the "rows" argument.
+Moves the cursor position vertically (up -- toward the top, or down -- toward the bottom) within the `Console` buffer by the number of rows indicated by the "rows" argument.

 The "rows parameter is an integer value indicating the number of rows to move the